gongsiran/zeebe/docs/src/basics/workflows.md

 ## Data-based Conditions

-Some workflows do not always execute the same tasks but need to choose different tasks based on payload and conditions:
+Some workflows do not always execute the same tasks but need to choose different tasks based on variables and conditions:

 ![data-conditions](/basics/workflows-data-based-conditions.png)

 The diamond shape with the "X" in the middle is an element indicating that the workflow decides to take one of many paths.

-Conditions use [JSON Path](reference/json-conditions.html) to extract properties and values from the current payload document.

 ## Events